 One of the major aspects of livestock farming is obviously keeping the livestock fed so as to ensure the animals are kept healthy and remain productive.
 On pasture-based farms (e.g. dairy and beef farms), the roughage grown on pastures is the predominant feed source.
 It is therefore most beneficial to grow and utilise these pastures effectively.
 The distinction is made in this article between extensive rangeland grazing, and intensive pasture grazing.
 Extensive rangeland grazing is where large areas of predominantly natural grassland are grazed by livestock for long periods of time.
 This includes neither the intensive management of the growth of the grass, nor intensive management of the livestock grazing.
 Intensive pasture grazing is where livestock are actively managed to graze areas of predominantly cultivated pasture, which have been actively managed to maximise pasture growth.
 This article only deals with intensive pasture grazing management.

 We often speak about good pasture and grazing management, but what exactly does this mean?
 There are a few basic principles which constitute good, sustainable rotational grazing management.
-If you follow these principles you will grow and utilise your pasture more effectively and improve the health of your soil.
+If you follow these principles you will grow and utilise your pasture more effectively and improve the health of your soil (Read how here: Photosynthesis – the true source of soil carbon).
 It must be noted that these are only principles though, and in the end, the most effective way to manage pastures well is to be in your pastures as often as possible, observing how they respond to various management practices and climatic conditions.
 The more you get to know your pastures, the better you will be able to manage them.

 There are two main components to effective pasture and grazing management.
 Firstly, the growth of sufficient, good quality pasture, and secondly the effective utilisation of these pastures through good grazing management.
 When done correctly the two directly complement each other, as effective grazing management actually contributes to the improvement of soil health, which contributes to the growth of sufficient, good quality pasture.
 The most prominent example of this is that allowing pastures to grow for long enough periods of time between grazing events helps to build organic matter in the soil through root growth.
 This causes an increase in the soil carbon levels which contributes to better water and nutrient holding capacity, more microbial activity and improved structure, all of which will contribute to better pasture growth.
 The main focus of this article is on the second component of grazing management, but the first component will be briefly discussed first.